Isn't breastfeeding natural? Why would I need help?

 If I wasn't able to breastfeed my first baby, will I be able to breastfeed my next baby?

 Absolutely!
 An IBCLC will work with you to troubleshoot and overcome breastfeeding issues.
 An IBCLC is not just an expert in breastfeeding, she is also a problem solver, a cheerleader, and an advocate for you and your baby.
 A strong support system is invaluable in your breastfeeding journey and an IBCLC can be a critical member of that team.

 We will discuss your your first experience and attempt to determine the source of the problems.
 Identifying those issues will help to put your mind at ease and prepare you in advance of the arrival of you new baby by helping you to avoid past issues.

 You had a baby and now you are feeling unsure.
 Maybe your baby isn’t latching well or you are concerned about their weight gain.
 Maybe breastfeeding is painful or things just are not going like you thought they would.

 For your consult, I will join you in the comfort of your home.
 We will begin by discussing your medical history and your current issues so I can fully understand your needs and concerns.
 I will conduct an assessment of your baby that includes observing a nursing session, as well as your baby’s appearance and behavior.

 From this assessment and observation, we will discuss and create an initial care plan, and a plan for follow up care.
 A report will also be sent to your pediatrician.
 Your consult fee also includes telephone follow up support as we tweak your care plan.

 What forms of payment do you accept?

-I am currently accepting major credit cards, PayPal, and Venmo for online payments and deposits, and will accept the balance at the time of your visit in any of the same forms, check, or cash.
+I accept Cigna PPO plans, BCBS PPO plans and all BCBS subsidiaries (Anthem, Premera, Regence, Empire, etc.) through The Lactation Network.
+I also accept major credit cards, PayPal, and Venmo for online payments and deposits, and will accept the balance at the time of your visit in any of the same forms, check, or cash.